genropy/genropy_saved/docs/genro/batch/print/print_settings.rst

     The print settings file allows to specify the settings of your print.

-    * In the :ref:`file location section <print_settings_location>` we describe
-      the specific location of the print settings file
+    * In the :ref:`print_settings_location` section we describe the specific location of the print settings file

     Once you created the file you have to: